confluentinc/confluent-kubernetes-examples/hybrid/multi-region-clusters/README.md

 There are two key concepts to understand:

 - Networking between Kubernetes clusters
-- Confluent Server (Kafka) and Zookeeper deployment with Multi-Region cluster configuration
+- Zookeeper, Confluent Server (Kafka) and Schema Registry deployment with Multi-Region cluster configuration

 ### Networking